percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-1069](https://perconadev.atlassian.net/browse/EVEREST-1069) - We've recently introduced a new page - the components page.
 This page provides detailed information about the pods and containers, including their status, type, age, and more.

-- [EVEREST-866](https://perconadev.atlassian.net/browse/EVEREST-866) - Starting with Percona Everest 1.0.0, you can restore your database from a full back or using the PITR.
+- [EVEREST-866](https://perconadev.atlassian.net/browse/EVEREST-866) - Starting with Percona Everest 1.0.0, you can restore your database from a full backup or using the PITR.
 However, if you choose a backup other than the latest backup, the PITR option becomes unavailable.

 - [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) - When deleting a backup, you can now choose to delete the data from the backup storage as well.